onfido/tzu/README.md

 **Commands should:**

-- Do exactly one thing (Single Responsibility Priciple)
+- Do exactly one thing (Single Responsibility Principle)
 - Be self-documenting
 - Be testable
 - Be easy to mock and stub